So you ask why should you care about your user satisfaction, customer satisfaction, or whatever you want to call it?

 Read the below post on Indie Hackers.

-One thing remains certain: personalization is key.
+One thing remains certain: personalisation is key.
 The below post written by Aazar from Userpilot sums it up very well.

 “As a SaaS company, we’ve seen two things that have helped improved satisfaction.
 Work with your customers and find out the numbers related to your product and show the “outcomes”.
 Our customers' satisfaction has improved when we showed them increase in their activation, conversion and retention rates.
 So, focus on outcome-based results and show the before and after.
 Your customers will already start appreciating you.
 Secondly, our chat support response is less than 5 minutes.
 We give 14 hours of chat support each day.
 That has been our clear differentiator.
 If you’re available for your clients immediately, they know we’re there to help and resolve their questions.
 I’d definitely recommend this strategy too.”